donsheehy/datastructures/prose/14_bsts.md

 # Binary Search Trees

 Let's start with an ADT.
 An **ordered mapping** is a mapping data type for which the keys are ordered.
-It should support all the same operations as any other mapping as well as some other operations similar to those in a `SortedList` such as predecessor search.
+It should support all the same operations as any other mapping as well as some other operations similar to those in an `OrderedList` such as predecessor search.

 ## The Ordered Mapping ADT
 An **ordered mapping** stores a collection of key-value pairs (*with comparable keys*) supporting the following operations.